dimed3v/Project1-ELK/README.md

 | DiamondNet (ELK) | Yes-Kibana | 10.1.0.5 |
 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _It allows for complete automatic maintenance and automation to help reduce any errors_
+- _It allows for complete automatic maintenance and automation to help reduce any errors._
-- _What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
-  - Allows admins to automate multiple complex IT tasks.
+  - _Allows admins to automate multiple complex IT tasks._

 The playbook implements the following tasks: